Change is a good thing, especially if you’re thinking about feeding your pup a new dog food.

 Redbarn’s Grain-Free and Whole-Grain line of kibble is a great choice if you’re looking to try new dog food.

-Redbarn also has a line of Air Dried dog food for pups who love meat, with over 90% chicken, fish, or beef in each recipe.
+Redbarn also has a line of Air Dried dog food for pups who love meat, with more than 85% of Fish, Chicken, or Beef in each recipe.
 Blended with flaxseed, salmon oil, vitamins & minerals, the crunchy taste is great for enticing picky eaters.
 It’s also a complete and balanced full feed for all life stages.

 After The Transition